CANTON Susan K. Willson, County Route 27, believes shes discovered a stylish way to keep outdoor cats from killing backyard birds.

-Shes launched a study to prove that brightly-colored fabric collars for cats are effective at keeping felines away from feathered friends.
+She has launched a study to prove that brightly colored fabric collars for cats are effective at keeping feathered friends away from felines.

 Cats kill all kinds of birds, said Ms. Willson, an associate biology professor at St. Lawrence University.
 The ones Im most concerned about are the ones declining in this region, such as the grassland nesting birds.

-Regional birds that have become scarcer include Eastern meadows, larks, savannah sparrows and bobolinks, she said.
+Regional birds that have become more scarce include Eastern meadowlarks, savannah sparrows and bobolinks, she said.

-She wants to include 50 outdoor cats in her study and needs about 20 more to participate.
+Ms. Willson wants to include 50 outdoor cats in her study, and needs about 20 more to participate.

 The fabric collars are distributed online by www.birdsbesafe.com.
 They cost about $15 each and will be provided at no charge to participants through a small grant Ms. Willson obtained from SLU.

 Id like to get some scientific evidence that quantifies whether the collar is effective and how effective it is, Ms. Willson said.
 If it gets marketed nationally, it could save millions of birds a year.

 Birds have excellent color vision and the brightly colored collars allow cats to be more easily seen by birds and other animals, according to www.birdsbesafe.com.

 Participating cats will remain outdoors without the collar for the first four weeks of the study, which Ms. Willson hopes to start in early September.
 The cats then will wear the collar for the next four weeks to see if fewer birds are killed.